Sunday, November 17, 2024

 Bowerbird Brood by Aura Parker

 In the first book - Bowerbird Blues - the pair of bowerbirds find each other.
-Time has now moved on and there are three eggs in the nest and the female is charged with all the work - keeping the eggs safe and warm over the long days and night until they hatch.
+Time has now moved on and there are three eggs in the nest and the female is charged with all the work - keeping the eggs safe and warm over the long days and nights until they hatch.
 Then when the three little chicks arrive we watch them grow and change all expressed in the most delightful language.

 "When the wind blows, my wings are walls, sheltering, keeping.
 Cuddling, caring.
 Softly, slowly stroking, gently with my feathers.
 Whispering, over and over, little ones you are safe and warm and loved."